IngeliseH/AlphaFragment/docs/index.rst

-Welcome to the official documentation for **AlphaFragment**, a Python package designed to optimally fragment proteins and streamline the preparation of protein data for structural analysis.
+Welcome to the official documentation for **AlphaFragment**, a Python package designed to optimally fragment proteins and streamline the preparation of protein data for structure prediction.

 .. toctree::
    :maxdepth: 2